 Gravettian from the Middle Dnjestr Valley

 Figure 1 and 2: This is a pointed blade with dorsal semi-abrupt retouches and flat retouches at the apical ventral side from the Middle Dnjestr Region, diplaying the characteristics of a "Point de Pavlov".

 These designation is sometimes used in textbooks, dealing with the Central / Eastern European Gravettian.
-A similar item can be found in the book of M. Oliva about the Paleolithic and Mesolithic of Moravia and multiple examples are displayed in the Předmostí Monograph of Absolon and Klima.
+A similar item can be found in the book of M. Oliva about the Paleolithic and Mesolithic of Moravia and his Monograph about the Milovice I site (p178) and multiple examples are displayed in the Předmostí Monograph of Absolon and Klima.

 Notably I did not found any detailed description in the literature nor microtraceological studies.
 Some Authors suggest the use as an armature.

 Central and East Europe during the Gravettian are characterized by different local developments in lithics, lifestyle, ritual and art.
 The Middle Danube cluster (with the Wachau and Pavlov / Dolni Vestonice clusters) is in many respect different from the Molodova / middle Dnjestr clusters.

 Pointed blades with lateral retouches are an important component in some “Pavlovian / Eastern Gravettian” ensembles (for example at Willendorf II and Aggsbach / Lower Austria) and are common in the “Facies II” of the Pavlovian which is characterized by the use of marginal retouches, pointed blades and by a reduced number of microliths (Předmostí; Dolní Věstonice II middle and upper strata, Willendorf II; 6/7/8 and Langenlois).